aiSTROM -- A roadmap for developing a successful AI strategy: Strategic AI framework (aiSTROM)

 \paragraph*{Collection versus acquisition}

 Collecting data to create a dataset typically requires time.
 It may also need ethical board approval, quality checks and preprocessing, as well as someone to oversee the process.
-With this in mind, we might be tempted not to collect all necessary data ourselves, but to purchase existing data, provided that it is available to buy.
+With this in mind, one might be tempted not to collect all necessary data themselves, but to purchase existing data, provided that it is available to buy.
 Another challenge in data collection is that it can be slow to build a sufficiently large dataset.
-This process may rely on gathering historic data, such as customer transactions, meaning that we have to wait until enough transactions have happened.
+This process may rely on gathering historic data, such as customer transactions, which may mean waiting until enough transactions have happened.
 Another type of data collection can be done by annotation, either by a select group of experts or using popular crowdsourcing platforms like Amazon Mechanical Turk \citep{mturk}.
-In this case, we pay an annotation cost, which is often related to reliability.
+In this case, an annotation cost is paid, which is often related to reliability.
 It is worth keeping in mind that crowdsourcing annotation platforms, even though there are measures to counteract this, often produce noisy, unreliable data.
 This means that this type of data typically needs more cleaning, preprocessing, and in general, a larger volume of annotations to be useful \citep{wang2015crowdsourcing}.
 The old saying `garbage in, garbage out', also applies to machine learning models, so the cost of cheap data annotation might in reality be much higher.

-Even when our AI strategy is not set up yet or finalized, gathering historic data can be beneficial for the (as of yet undefined) future uses.
+Even when a company's AI strategy is not yet set up or finalized, gathering historic data can be beneficial for the (as of yet undefined) future uses.
 Start collecting as soon as possible seems to be the message \citep{mayer2013big}.
 Using historic data collected over time can not only be used to train future AI models that have not yet been thought of, but also to facilitate exploratory data analysis.
 When exploring available data sources, data scientists and domain-experts ask specific questions and try to uncover if the data may support hypotheses that can then be further explored with an AI model.
 This can be a time-consuming process, but may lead to interesting problem statements or ideas for potential AI systems \citep{azevedo2008kdd}.